VNG-Realisatie/nlx/helm/charts/nlx-inway/README.md

 ## Upgrading the Chart

 Currently, our Helm charts use the same release version as the NLX release version.
 To know what has changed for the Helm charts, look at the changes in our [CHANGELOG](https://gitlab.com/commonground/nlx/nlx/-/blob/master/CHANGELOG.md) that are prefixed with 'Helm'.

 ## Uninstalling the Chart

-To uninstall/delete the `my-inway` deployment:
+To uninstall or delete the `my-inway` deployment:

 ```console
 $ helm delete my-inway